My Audio System

 This is the finest bass amplifier I've yet heard.
 The impact, detail, control, weight and neutrality are all superb.
 It still doesn't equal the Frankenstein or older Golden Tube designs, or other top-notch single-ended amplifiers, in certain very important areas; liquidity, purity, low sound-floor etc.

-COINCIDENT PURE REFERENCE EXTREME (DOUBLE PAIR)
+COINCIDENT PURE REFERENCE EXTREME MK.
+II

 For my extensive review of the original (one cabinet) version, and the later "Extreme" version, and the details of the "double pair", please see The Pure Reference Extreme File.